Charleston View, California: Demographics

+Charleston View first appeared as a census designated place in the 2020 U.S. census.

+2020 Census

 Economy

 Due to its remote location, the economy of Charleston View is limited.
 Most revolves around the cultivation of marijuana.

 In 2021, Inyo County approved the construction of light industrial building, that would allow for the processing and distribution of marijuana for cultivators in Charleston View and outlying communities in southeastern inyo county.

+Tourism

+A major attraction for religious people in Charleston View is the St. Thérèse Mission.
+Which is a Catholic church, administered by the Diocese of Fresno.
+It was built as a way to provide metro Las Vegas a Catholic cemetery after business tycoon Rafael Dizon Jr wanted to honor Saint Therese after his recovery from cancer.